 We also found a cemetery that reminded me of what you might find in New Orleans.
 The buildings had beautiful pops of color that we couldn’t help but admire.

 Looking for a fun day trip?
 Mark your map on the city of Èze and/or the Villa Ephrussi de Rothchild.
-Confession: We didn’t make into the actual commune of Èze (we didn’t have enough time).
+Confession: We didn’t make it into the actual commune of Èze (we didn’t have enough time).
 But we did spend a little time right outside of the city waiting for the train.

 We did, however, make it to Villa Ephrussi de Rothchild.